AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 [Assembler Syncronous API](references/assembler-sync.md)

-Use Assembler APIs to combine, rearrange, and augment PDF and XDP documents and obtain information about PDF documents.
+Use Assembler APIs to combine, rearrange, augment PDF and XDP documents and obtain information about PDF documents.